kensho-technologies/graphql-compiler/README.rst

 Due to limitations in the underlying query language, :code:`gremlin` will by default produce at most one result for each of the starting locations in the query.
-The above GraphQL query started at the type :code:`S`, so each :code:`s_name` in the returned result list is therefore distinct.
+The above Gr aphQL query started at the type :code:`S`, so each :code:`s_name` in the returned result list is therefore distinct.
 Furthermore, there is no guarantee (and no way to know ahead of time) whether :code:`x` or :code:`y` will be returned as the :code:`t_name` value in each